 Capital Southwest Corporation Prices Public Offering of Common Stock

-/EIN News/ -- DALLAS, Nov.
-15, 2022 (GLOBE NEWSWIRE) -- Capital Southwest Corporation (NASDAQ: CSWC) (the “Company” or “Capital Southwest”) announced that it has priced an underwritten public offering of 2,203,857 shares of its common stock at a public offering price of $18.15 per share.
+DALLAS, Nov.
+15, 2022 (GLOBE NEWSWIRE) -- Capital Southwest Corporation CSWC (the "Company" or "Capital Southwest") announced that it has priced an underwritten public offering of 2,203,857 shares of its common stock at a public offering price of $18.15 per share.
 Capital Southwest has also granted the underwriters a 30-day option to purchase up to 330,579 additional shares of its common stock.
 The completion of the offering is subject to customary closing conditions.
 The shares of common stock are expected to be delivered on November 17, 2022.

 Net proceeds from the offering, after deducting underwriting discounts and estimated offering expenses payable by the Company, are expected to be approximately $38.2 million.
 The Company intends to use the net proceeds from this offering to repay outstanding indebtedness under its senior secured revolving credit facility, to make investments in accordance with its investment objective and strategies, and for other general corporate purposes, including payment of operating expenses.